 Public clock.
-Its construction was carried out by the Federal Board of Material Improvements, on the initiative of the "Verdi" academy and the 15 of September of 1926 was inaugurated.
-The structure of the property consists of a tower Art Nouveau formed by three bodies covered with white quarry.
+Its construction was carried out by the Federal Board of Material Improvements, at the initiative of the “Verdi” academy and it was inaugurated on September 15, 1926.
+The structure of the building consists of a tower Art Nouveau formed by three bodies covered with white quarry.
 Placed on a square base with four staircases, the height of the building is approximately 15 meters.
 In the second body it has four columns of classic style and in the third one is the machinery of a clock with four covers.

 Monument to Benito Juárez.
-This monument was inaugurated the 18 of Julio 1956 being president of the Republic Don Adolfo Ruiz Cortínes, municipal president Dr. Héctor González Lugo and President of the JFMM the Lic.
-Agustín Arriaga Rivera.
-It is a sculpture emptied in bronze of almost 3 meters of height, placed on a classic column, covered with quarry with carved motifs, of approximately 8 meters that is born in the center of a quarry fountain, with a circular platform and gardening work.
+This monument was inaugurated on July 18, 1956 with Mr. Adolfo Ruiz Cortínes President of the Republic, Dr. Héctor González Lugo municipal president and Lic.
+Agustín Arriaga Rivera President of the JFMM.
+It is a sculpture cast in bronze almost 3 meters high, placed on a classic column, covered with quarry with carved motifs, approximately 8 meters long, which is born in the center of a quarry fountain, with a circular platform and garden work.
 The sculpture was the work of the prestigious sculptor Juan Olaguibel.
-At present it is in good condition and can be visited at any time.
+It is currently in good condition and can be visited at any time.
 It is one of the most beautiful monuments and apparently the highest of its kind.

 Monument to the Founders.
-Located at the southern end of Reforma Avenue at its confluence with César López de Lara Avenue, in the city of Nuevo Laredo, Tamaulipas.
-The monument consists of a truncated pyramid about three meters high and three meters on each of its four sides, topped by a sculpture; on a plinth of about fifty square meters covered with black quarry slabs.
-The pyramid is lined with small plates of volcanic stone, known as red tezontle and serves as a pedestal to a three-meter-tall bronze-cast sculpture with three human figures representing a family: the father, the mother and a infant.
-The man holds a flag in his right hand and the attitude of the group suggests the moment when, after crossing the Rio Grande, they step on Mexican soil.
-The front of this sculpture is oriented towards the south and in front of its base appears in high relief, to the sculptor's signature: F. Zúñiga, 1958.
+Located at the southern end of Avenida Reforma at its confluence with Avenida César López de Lara, in the city of Nuevo Laredo, Tamaulipas.
+The monument is made up of a truncated pyramid approximately three meters high and three meters on each of its four sides, topped by a sculpture; on a plinth of about fifty square meters covered with black quarry tiles.
+The pyramid is lined with small plates of volcanic stone, known as the red tezontle, and serves as a pedestal for a three-meter-high bronze cast sculptural group composed of three human figures representing a family: the father, the mother and a infant.
+The man holds a flag in his right hand and the attitude of the group makes one think of the moment when, after crossing the Rio Bravo, they stepped onto Mexican soil.
+The front of this sculpture faces south and on the front of its base it appears in high relief, signed by the sculptor: F. Zúñiga, 1958.

 Monument to the Mother.
-It is a monument made from quarry and placed on a concrete base.
+It is a monument made of quarry and placed on a concrete base.
 The monument is located on Paseo Colón and Reforma.
-This monument was paid in part by the economic contributions of the students of basic level of the locality.
+This monument was paid for in part by the financial contributions of the local basic level students.

 Flagpole.
-In the month of the fatherland, when the people in general increase their nationalist fervor, Nuevo Laredo sees installed in the space of the Morelos Archaeological Park, a gigantic pole where the flag would be raised.
-Under the care of General Urbano Pérez Bañuelos, DEM. and of the president Marcos Alejandro García, with several days of anticipation the preparations began to place in his base the gigantic mast of 102 meters of height.
-After getting the four cranes that would fly the flagstaff, work began at about seven o'clock in the morning of the 18 September day of 1997, and in just over an hour the work was finished, 4 workers proceeded to adjust the 6 nuts inches to take hold in the 24 screws of three inches of thickness, same that were anchored in a base of six meters of depth to concrete armed.
+In the month of the homeland, when the people in general increase their nationalist fervor, Nuevo Laredo sees installed in the space of the Morelos Archaeological Park, a gigantic flagpole where the flag would be hoisted.
+Under the care of General Urbano Pérez Bañuelos, DEM. and President Marcos Alejandro García, preparations began several days in advance to place the gigantic 102-meter-high mast at its base.
+After obtaining the four cranes that would raise the flagpole, the work began at around seven in the morning on September 18, 1997, and in just over an hour the work had finished, with 4 workers proceeding to tighten the nuts of 6 inches to be secured on the 24 three-inch-thick screws, which were anchored in a six-meter-deep basement to reinforced concrete.
 The weight of the mast is 120 tons and its height is 102 meters.
-At the top is a system for para-rays and protection lights for air navigation.
-The chief responsible for this installation was the engineer Antonio Ortiz Martínez.
-The pole that means a monument more for the city, will be under the surveillance of the Military Garrison of the Plaza.
+At the top is installed a lightning protection system and protection lights for air navigation.
+The head responsible for this installation was the engineer Antonio Ortiz Martínez.
+The flagpole, which means another monument to the city, will be under the surveillance of the Military Garrison of the Plaza.